 The following are a few examples of the many topics that may be addressed in group therapy sessions at The Camp:

 Family therapy: Residents receiving treatment for inhalant addiction have the opportunity to participate in family therapy sessions twice each month.
 These sessions, which are led by marriage and family therapists, are designed to facilitate healthy communication among family members, address negative feelings and emotions that arise due to inhalant abuse, and promote the healing and strengthening of the family unit.
 Family therapy sessions take place at our treatment center, which is convenient to both Santa Cruz & San Jose, CA.

-Experiential therapy: A variety of experiential therapies, including ropes course and games, are scheduled every week at The Camp.
+Experiential therapy: A variety of experiential therapies are scheduled every week at The Camp.
 Residents also have the opportunity to spend time in our gym six days a week.
 Additional experiential therapies at our rehab center include the following: